bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ### Maximum duration after reunification with owner to transition into near-owner mode
 The accessory SHALL transition from separated to near-owner mode if it has reunited with the owner device for a duration no longer than 30 minutes.

-## Resolvable and private address {#resolvable-private-address}
+## Rotating address {#rotating-address}
-The Bluetooth LE advertisement payload SHALL contain a resolvable and private address for the accessory which is the 6-byte Bluetooth LE MAC address.

-The address MUST be private and it MUST rotate periodically and be unlinkable; otherwise, if the same address is used for long periods of time, an adversary may be able to track a legitimate person from carrying the accessory.
+The Bluetooth LE MAC address MUST rotate periodically and be unlinkable; otherwise, if the same address is used for long periods of time, an adversary may be able to track a legitimate person from carrying the accessory.

 The [rotation policy](#rotation-policy) defined below aims to reduce this risk.

-Lastly, the address MUST be resolvable so owner devices can identify their paired accessories.
-Further details are described in [Paired Accessory Identification](#paired-accessory-identification).

-A general approach to generate addresses meeting this requirement is to construct them using a Pseudo-Random Function (PRF) taking as input a key established during the pairing of the accessory and either a counter or coarse notion of time.
-The counter or coarse notion of time allows for the address to change periodically.
-The key allows the owner devices to predict the sequence of addresses for the purposes of recognizing its paired accessories.

 ### Rotation policy
-An accessory SHALL rotate its resolvable and private address on any transition from near-owner state to separated state as well as any transition from separated state to near-owner state.
+An accessory SHALL rotate its address on any transition from near-owner state to separated state as well as any transition from separated state to near-owner state.

-When in near-owner state, the accessory SHALL rotate its resolvable and private address every 15 minutes.
+When in near-owner state, the accessory SHALL rotate its address at least every 120 minutes.
 This is a privacy consideration to deter tracking of the accessory by non-owners when it is in physical proximity to the owner.

-When in a separated state, the accessory SHALL rotate its resolvable and private address every 24 hours.
+When in a separated state, the accessory SHALL rotate its address every 24 hours.
 This duration allows a platform's unwanted tracking algorithms to detect that the same accessory is in proximity for some period of time, when the owner is not in physical proximity.

 ## Service data TLV